 How to Make a Moving Budget Template

-To set up the moving budget template:
+To set up your moving budget template:

 - Add the following columns in the top row: Category, Estimated Cost, Actual.